Summary of Product Characteristics Updated 04-Jan-2021 | SANOFI

 The major pathway of valproate biotransformation is glucuronidation (~ 40%), mainly via UGT1A6, UGT1A9, and UGT2B7.

 The half-life of Epilim is usually reported to be within the range of 8 – 20 hours.
-It is usually shorter in children.

 In patients with severe renal insufficiency it may be necessary to alter dosage in accordance with free plasma valproic acid levels.